bloominstituteoftechnology/auth-iii/README.md

 ### `[POST] /api/register`

-* Takes a `username` and `password` in the request body, creates a user, saves the user to the DB and returns a JWT token.
+* Takes a `username` and `password` in the request body, ys a user, saves the user to the DB and returns a JWT token.

 ### `[POST] /api/login`

 * Requires `username` and `password` to be sent in the request body.
-If the user exists, and the password is correct the result should be a shiny JWT.
+If the user exists, and the password is correct the result should be a pretty JWT.

 ```
 {